jalenasquared/popcorn-time/Progress.md

-Here you can see the list of features we'd like to implement into the current application.
+Here you can see the list of features we'd like to implement into the current application alongside some of the bugs we'd like to remove.

 ## Bugs